Project-Books/project-books.github.io/docs/design/join-design-team.md

 you decide that this isn't for you, you're more than happy to leave at any time.
 Given that this is voluntary, we avoid imposing any deadlines.
 All we ask for in return is to keep us updated on what you are working on.
 If a task is taking longer than expected for whatever reason, that's fine, but please do let us know.
-Many people can have an opinion on design, so we have a small UI/UX private channel for those in our UI/UX team.
-If you're happy to proceed, I can add you to it.

 ## How do I join/find out more?